twillis209/gps_cpp/README.md

 - `--traitB/-d`: label of second trait for output file

 In addition the following are optional arguments:
-- `--timingFile/-j`: path to file to contain GPS running time for the purpose of evaluating different ecdf algorithms
 - `--logFile/-g`: path to file in which to log input file values which could not be read
-- `--ecdf/-f`: string determining ecdf algorithm to use with the GPS (legacy argument)
-- `--cores/-n`: number of cores.
-Only speeds things up when the naive ecdf algorithm is used.

 ### `permuteTraitsCLI`